stephanGarland/intro-to-x/mysql/mysql-101.md

 6 rows in set (0.04 sec)
 ```

 Did you know that [MySQL supports JSON](https://dev.mysql.com/doc/refman/8.0/en/json.html) as a data type?
-Since 5.7.8, in fact!
+While you can of course simply store JSON strings in a text column, there are some benefits to using the native JSON datatype; among them that you can index scalars from the JSON objects, and that you can extract specific keys/values from the objects instead of the entire string.

 #### Data types